Heroes' Square (Budapest): History and outlook

-Hősök tere is surrounded by two important buildings, Museum of Fine Arts on the left and Palace of Art (or more accurately Hall of Art) on the right.
-On the other side it faces Andrássy Avenue which has two buildings looking at the square – one is residential and the other one is the embassy of Serbia (former Yugoslavian embassy where Imre Nagy secured sanctuary in 1956).
+Heroes' Square is surrounded by two important buildings, the Museum of Fine Arts on the left and thr Hall of Art on the right.
+On the other side it faces Andrássy Avenue, which has two buildings facing the square – one is residential and the other one is the embassy of Serbia (former Yugoslav embassy where Imre Nagy secured sanctuary in 1956).

-The central feature of Heroes' Square, as well as a landmark of Budapest, is the Millennium Memorial (Millenáriumi Emlékmű, also translated Millennium Monument or Millennial Monument).
-Construction began in 1896 to commemorate the thousandth anniversary of the Hungarian conquest of the Carpathian Basin and the foundation of the Hungarian state in 896, and was part of a much larger construction project which also included the expansion and refurbishing of Andrássy Avenue and the construction of the first metro line in Budapest (Földalatti).
+The central feature of Heroes' Square, as well as a landmark of Budapest, is the Millennium Memorial.
+Construction began in 1896 to commemorate the thousandth anniversary of the Hungarian conquest of the Carpathian Basin and the foundation of the Hungarian state in 896, and was part of a much larger construction project which also included the expansion and refurbishing of Andrássy Avenue and the construction of the first metro line in Budapest.
 Construction was mostly completed in 1900, which was when the square received its name.

-The four allegoric sculptures were added in 1906, the monument as a whole basically looked like it does today (except for the kings' statues), complete with the surrounding museums on either side, and it was inaugurated still in the same year, 1906.
+During the late 19th century, in the period of Hungarian nation-building, the creation of a monument that would also serve as a national pantheon was of particular importance.
+Lively debates arose over which figures from Hungarian history should be admitted, cast in bronze, to the Millennial pantheon.
+The plans approved in 1897 listed the following kings and rulers for the statues in the two-part colonnade: Saint Stephen, Saint Ladislaus, Coloman the Learned, Andrew II, Béla IV, Charles Robert, Louis the Great, Matthias Corvinus, John Szapolyai, Ferdinand I, Charles III, Maria Theresa, Leopold II, and Franz Joseph I. The design was later amended to include John Hunyadi as the only figure who was not depicted as a king, replacing John Szapolyai, who was considered less illustrious in the context of Hungary's national past.
+By the time the monument was inaugurated in 1905, only five of the planned statues had been completed.